The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Advanced in Hereditary Multiple Osteochondromas

-Toshihiro Inubushi practices in Osaka, Japan.
+Toshihiro Inubushi practices practicing medicine in Suita, Japan.
 Inubushi is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-Their top areas of expertise are Hereditary Multiple Osteochondromas, Osteochondroma, Trichorhinophalangeal Syndrome Type 2, and Diastrophic Dysplasia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hereditary Multiple Osteochondromas, Osteochondroma, Diastrophic Dysplasia, and Trichorhinophalangeal Syndrome Type 2.

 Advanced in Hereditary Multiple Osteochondromas